 You can see an up-to-date list of the most popular social media sites at Statista.
 I’m going to focus on the ones that are both popular and useful in building your personal brand.
 I’d recommend you secure the following sites right away, in order of priority, although it does depend on your industry & professional sector.

 Get your FirstLast.com.
 This also allows you to have your own email using that domain name as the end of the email.
-So for me, I got josephliu.co which allows me to use the email @josephliu.co. (josephliu.com was taken!
+For me, I went with josephliu.co that also allows me to use the email @josephliu.co. (josephliu.com was taken!
 Learn from my mistake!).
-If your .com is taken, you could get a .NET, .ORG, .ME.
+If your .com is already taken (likely if you have a common name), you could get a .NET, .ORG, .ME.
 However, the word on the street is that these aren’t indexed as favourably or treated as seriously as .COMs.
-These days, I’ve also see a proliferation of .CO, which isn’t too bad either.
-Although, at least in 2016 when I wrote this, .CO is still somewhat uncommon, and people might mistype .CO as .COM out of habit, which is a risk.

-Oct 2018 update: According to the W3Techs domain usage statistics, .CO usage has been steadily increasing, and in Namecheap’s 2018 Domain Insights & Trends Report, .CO was the #2 most popular ccTLD (country specific Top Level Domain) in H1 2018.
-They stated “.CO has become increasingly popular because it’s short, SEO friendly, and synonymous with ‘company.'”
+However, since then, .CO has really taken off, so I’m glad I secured josephliu.co when I did.
+According to the W3Techs domain usage statistics, .CO usage has been steadily increasing since.
+In Namecheap’s 2020 Domain Insights & Trends Report, .CO was the #1 most popular ccTLD (country specific Top Level Domain) in 2020 (up from #2 in 2018).
+They stated “.CO has become increasingly popular because it’s short, easy to remember, sounds like ‘company,’ and is often available for registration when .COM is not.”
 However, .COM is still king.

 I recommend using Namecheap to register your domain.
 That’s what I now use for most of my domains, and it’s the provider I recommend to all my clients based on service, price, and ease.
 I used to use GoDaddy because their initial, first-year pricing is competitive, but their ongoing renewal fees are higher, so you’ll save in the long run if you go with Namecheap.
 By going with Namecheap, you’ll also avoid the issue with GoDaddy’s annoying habit of constantly trying to up-sell you additional services and products.